Fergana Valley: The Hidden Gem Tourists Skip (And Why They Shouldn't)

 1. Bring Cash

-ATMs exist but are unreliable.
-Bring enough Uzbek Som for your stay.
+ATMs exist in Fergana city but are less reliable than in Tashkent or Samarkand.
+Bring enough Uzbek som for your stay.

 2. Learn a Few Words

-Less English spoken here than tourist cities.
-Useful phrases:
+Less English is spoken here than in the main tourist cities.
+A few phrases go a long way:

 3. Respect the Culture

-Fergana is more conservative than Tashkent.
-Dress modestly, especially women.
+Fergana Valley is generally more conservative than Tashkent.
+Dress modestly, especially for women, particularly when visiting workshops and bazaars.

 Frequently Asked Questions